Venom Of The Unspoken

 X. The Cataclysm of Glory

 The trumpet sounds, splitting the sky (1 Thessalonians 4:16).
 The dead leap incorruptible (1 Corinthians 15:52).
-I descend as consuming fire (Hebrews 12:29).
+I descend as Consuming Fire (Hebrews 12:29).
 My Bride ascends in robes of light (Revelation 19:8).
 Eat from the Tree of Life (Revelation 2:7).
-The oil of joy upon your brow now seals you as My own (Psalm 45:7; Isaiah 61:3; Ephesians 1:13).
+The Blood of the Lamb and the Oil of joy upon your brow now seals you as My own (Psalm 45:7; Isaiah 61:3; Ephesians 1:13, 4:30; 1:7).

 XI.
 The Surge of Resurrection

 Cast down the jar of your hidden shame and follow Me.
-Like the Samaritan woman who left her past at the well to cry My name from the rooftops, arise unmasked.
+Like the Samaritan woman who left her past at the well to proclaim My name from the rooftops.
+Arise unmasked.
 For whoever drinks of the water I give shall never thirst (John 4:14; 4:28–30; 2 Corinthians 4:2; Proverbs 28:13; Isaiah 12:3; Romans 10:11; Psalm 34:5; Zechariah 13:1; Revelation 21:6).
-Darling child, Like Zacchaeus—confess, repent, and restore—walk free, and overcome (Luke 19:8–9; 1 John 1:9; Acts 3:19; Revelation 12:11).
+Darling child, Like Zacchaeus— repent, confess and restore, walk free, and overcome (Luke 19:8–9; 1 John 1:9; Acts 3:19; Revelation 12:11).

-You are summoned to arise, beautiful as the breaking dawn and terrible as an army with banners.
-Consecrate the soul; ascend blameless as the King’s Beloved, crowned in the Marriage of the Lamb (Song of Solomon 6:10; Revelation 19:7–9; Ephesians 5:26–27; 2 Corinthians 7:1; 11:2; Matthew 25:1–13; Isaiah 60:1–3; Psalm 45:13–14; 1 Peter 1:15–16; Revelation 21:2).
-The Bride who whispers truth inherits the very stars (Daniel 12:3; Revelation 21:7).
+You are summoned to arise, beautiful as the dawn and mighty as an army with banners.
+Consecrate; ascend blameless as the King’s beloved (Song of Solomon 6:10; Revelation 19:7–9; 21:2; Ephesians 5:26–27; 2 Corinthians 7:1; 11:2; Matthew 25:1–13; Isaiah 60:1–3; Psalm 45:13–14; 1 Peter 1:15–16).
+The Bride who bears My scars in her body shall shine and reign among the stars (Galatians 6:17; Romans 8:17; Daniel 12:3; Revelation 21:7).
+Amen,

 Application: Set aside five sacred minutes.
 Sit in silence.
 Ask: What hides here?
 Write what rises on paper.
 Speak each aloud into My light.
 Watch the river surge.
 I am already near (Psalm 34:18).